Chapter 8: More Changes

 godless country like Vietnam.
 The entire command structure above DePuy

-country much less a democratic country, like ours.
+a country much less a democratic country, like ours.
 Quite frankly, it’s

 impossible without God’s help and yet God must wait for us to request